minima-global/minidocs/docs/runanode/selectplatform/linuxvpsservice.md

 **Do not type `quit` as this will shutdown your node.**

+Continue to secure your node.

+## Secure your node

+Before using your node for the first time, you must:

+1. Write down your Seed Phrase
+2. Take a backup
+3. Set a Vault password to encrypt your Keys (optional)

+Please visit the [Secure your Node](/docs/runanode/securefunds) page to learn how.

 ## Updating your node

 Your node will not update to new versions of Minima automatically.